camping recipes

 My husband and I took a year out to zigzag across the African continent in an old Landcruiser on a truly epic road trip.
 If you have road trip aspirations, whether it be exploring your local sites or going abroad, you’ll want to know these car camping hacks I picked up in my year on the road.

 Car camping allows you to cover a lot of ground on a budget.
-You can bring more outdoor gear than traditional camping allows, and you get to go further because you aren’t spending money on hotels.
+When you’re camping on the road, you can bring more outdoor gear than traditional camping allows, and you get to go further because you aren’t spending money on hotels.
 That doesn’t mean you throw a bunch of stuff in the back of your car and head for the hills–you need prepare in order to get the most out of your holiday.

 New to Camping?